The First Ever Sandbox Summer School

 This summer school is designed for:

-By the end of the program, participants will:
+By the end of the program, you will:

 The program uses a blended learning approach that combines expert-led lectures, interactive workshops, case studies, and practical labs.
-Participants will be guided through five key levels of intervention, gaining both theoretical understanding and hands-on experience.
+You will be guided through five key levels of intervention, gaining both theoretical understanding and hands-on experience.

 Sandboxes are safe spaces to test new technologies and practices against regulatory frameworks or experiment with innovative uses and means of governing data.
 Initially used in FinTech, sandboxes are now being applied to broader economic sectors—from transportation to telecommunications to AI.
 They can be operational, regulatory, or hybrid.
 Read our 5-minutes introduction.